Explore other offices & services

 Galesburg, IL 61401

 Knox College affirms its commitment to create and maintain an environment free from acts of sexual assault and other types of sexual misconduct, interpersonal violence and stalking, and to foster within that environment respect for the dignity of all members of the community.
-Accordingly, Knox College will not tolerate any acts of sexual misconduct.
+Accordingly, Knox College will not tolerate any acts of sexual misconduct, interpersonal violence or stalking.

 Sexual misconduct includes sexual assault, inducing incapacitation for sexual purposes, sexual exploitation, and relationship violence.